Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

-An overview of the complete ENN architcture used here is shown in Fig.~\ref{fig:enn}.
-In Stage 1 of the network, Cartesian tensors are decomposed via left multiplication by the matrix $\b{S}_\pi\b{P}_s$ appropriate to each input tensor.
-Stage 2 contains a sequence of $L$ equivariant MLP layers, where $\cg^\b{W}$ denotes the fully-connected Clebsh-Gordon tensor product of the hidden representation and the original input \footnote{Fully-connected refers to the terminology used to describe the \c{FullyConnectedTensorProduct} class of the \c{e3nn} library \cite{geiger_e3nn_2022}.
-The bold $\b{W}$ denotes the collection of weights for all paths, in contrast to the scalar $w$ in Eq.~\ref{eq:cg-tp}, which is written for a single path}.
-Intermediate layers consist of even and odd parity irreducible representations for orders up to and including $\ell_{\max} = 6$, with multiplicies chosen such that each order has roughly the same number of components \cite{brandstetter_geometric_2021}.
+An overview of the complete ENN architecture used here is shown in Fig.~\ref{fig:enn}.
+In stage 1 of the network, Cartesian tensors are decomposed via left multiplication by the matrix $\tens{S}_{\pi}^{[\tens{X}]}\tens{P}_s^{[\tens{X}]}$ appropriate to each input tensor $\tens{X}$.
+Stage 2 contains a sequence of $L$ equivariant multi-layer perceptron (MLP) layers, where $\cg^\tens{W}$ denotes the fully connected Clebsch-Gordan tensor product of the hidden representation and the original input.
+Fully connected refers to the terminology used to describe the \c{FullyConnectedTensorProduct} class of the \c{e3nn} library \citep{geiger_e3nn_2022}.
+The bold $\tens{W}$ denotes the collection of weights for all paths, in contrast to the scalar $w$ in Eq.~\ref{eq:cg-tp}, which is written for a single path.
+Intermediate layers consist of even and odd parity irreducible representations for orders up to and including $\ell_{\max} = 6$, with multiplicities chosen such that each order has roughly the same number of components \citep{brandstetter_geometric_2021}.

 The different types of tensor constraints described in Sec.~\ref{sec:constraints} are enforced via single matrix multiplications at the encoding and decoding stages of the network and hence represent lightweight modifications relative to the processing block.
-Additionally, the matrices involved need be computed only once offline.
-Stage 3 of the figure shows the novel output head, in which predictions from the ENN are concatenated with constraint-determined component values in a common spherical basis before being decoded in Stage 4 back into the Cartesian space.
+Additionally, the matrices involved need to be computed only once offline.
+Stage 3 of the figure shows the novel output layer, in which predictions from the ENN are concatenated with constraint-determined component values in a common spherical basis before being decoded in stage 4 back into the Cartesian space.

-The architecture is implemented with PyTorch using the \c{e3nn} library \cite{geiger_e3nn_2022}.
+The architecture is implemented with PyTorch using the \c{e3nn} library \citep{geiger_e3nn_2022}.
 As the new layer operates on the output of the MLP blocks, it has the advantage that no code changes to the library are required.